auchenberg/kenneth-io/posts/2024-12-09-joining-alleycorp-to-back-founders-building-for-developers.md

 ## Joining AlleyCorp

-So, when I met [Kevin Ryan](https://alleycorp.com/companies/kevin-ryan/), [Marshall Porter](https://alleycorp.com/companies/marshall-porter/), and the team at [AlleyCorp](https://alleycorp.com/), I was struck by how operator-heavy their team is—and how deeply they understand the challenges founders face, because the team has done this over and over again.
+So, when I met [Kevin Ryan](https://alleycorp.com/companies/kevin-ryan/), [Marshall Porter](https://alleycorp.com/companies/marshall-porter/), and the team at [AlleyCorp](https://alleycorp.com/), I was struck by how operator-heavy their team is—and how deeply they understand the challenges founders face because the team has done this over and over again.
 AlleyCorp is a group that knows how to get things done, and I’m thrilled to join them as a Partner.

 My focus at [AlleyCorp](https://alleycorp.com/) won’t change.
 I’ll continue to focus on AI, developer tools, and infrastructure investments.
 And as a fund, we focus on incubating and investing at the pre-seed, seed, and Series A stages.

-If you’re a founder building for developers—whether you’re in NYC, SF, Europe, or anywhere else — I’d love to chat and collaborate!
+If you’re a founder building for developers—whether you’re in NYC, SF, Europe, or anywhere else — I’d love to chat!

 Drop me a line at [kenneth@alleycorp.com](mailto:kenneth@alleycorp.com) or reach out on X at [@auchenberg](https://x.com/auchenberg).